py-why/EconML/doc/spec/estimation/dml.rst

         point = est.const_marginal_effect(X)
         est.effect(X, T0=poly.transform(T0), T1=poly.transform(T1))

-    If your treatments are too many, then you can use the :py:class:`~econml.dml.SparseLinearDMLCateEstimator`.
+    If your treatments are too many, then you can use the :class:`.SparseLinearDMLCateEstimator`.
 However, this method will essentially impose a regularization that only a small subset of them has any effect.

 - **What if my treatments are continuous and don't have a linear effect on the outcome?**